Spanish food is delicious:

 Eastern Spain does Mediterranean cuisine which has been influenced by the Romans and the Moors.
 The internationally renowned dish paella is a Valencian specialty.
 Valencia is of course famous for its oranges and Valencia and Alicante together are the biggest orange exporters in the world.
 A traditional Catalan dish is Butifarra amb mongetes which is grilled black sausage with dried white beans.
 Catalan is famous for its sausages and many varieties are produced here.

 Southern Spain’s cuisine has a strong Arab influence.
 Rice, olives, vines, lemons and oranges are all used in cooking.
 Southern Spain is famous for grilled fish such as sardines, calamari and tripe or chickpea stews are common food in the mountain regions.
 The world famous Tapas was an Andalusian creation and other favorite provincial dishes include Fritura de pescado a typical seafood dish from Malaga and Ternera con alcachofas a dish from Cordoba, made from veal and artichoke hearts in a wine sauce.

 The South also grows every type of fruit and vegetable.
 Figs that we pay a lot of money for when in season, grow wild here.
 I still remember eating these straight off the tree in our friends’ backyard.
 They were sweet!
 Another lasting memory is of eating tomatoes in the little town of Órgiva in the Alpujarras.
 The tomatoes will never win any beauty contests, but the flavour was exquisite.

 Fresh and good quality produce are the essence of Spanish cooking and with the abundance of seafood, varieties of meat, cured hams and sausages as well as fruit and vegetable, everyone can be assured of eating well in Spain.
-And, if you decide to go to the Balearic Islands, they have their specialty dishes too.Please let me know what you thought of this post...
-I'm dying to find out...
+And, if you decide to go to the Balearic Islands, they have their specialty dishes too.Do you want more blog posts like this?
+Comment below telling me you want it...